Vitamin C (Ascorbic acid)

 Age-related Macular Degeneration

 Vitamin C (500 mg) appears to work with other antioxidants, including zinc (80 mg), beta-carotene (15 mg), and vitamin E (400 IU) to protect the eyes against developing macular degeneration (AMD), the leading cause of legal blindness in people over 55 in the United States.
 The people who seem to benefit are those with advanced AMD.
 It isn't known whether this combination of nutrients helps prevent AMD or is beneficial for people with less advanced AMD.
-This combination includes a high dose of zinc, which should be taken only under a doctor’s supervision.
+This combination includes a high dose of zinc, which you should only take under a doctor’s supervision.

 Some studies suggest that taking vitamin C along with vitamin E may help prevent pre-eclampsia in women who are at high risk.
 Pre-eclampsia, characterized by high blood pressure and too much protein in the urine, is a common cause of premature births.
 Not all studies agree, however.